haard7/multi-agent-fullstack-project/README.md

 	- Getting the response from agents to the ui
 ```

-{
-"chat_status": "inputting",
-"message": {
-"message": "Great choice!
-To proceed with the purchase of the **SPYKAR Women Pink Cropped Jeans**, please provide the following details:\n\n1.
-First Name:\n2.
-Last Name:\n3.
-Email:\n4.
-Phone Number:\n5.
-Shipping Address:\n6.
-Credit Card Number:\n7.
-Quantity (how many would you like to purchase?):",
-"user": "product_recommendation_agent"
-}
-}
+- Note here there will be no json body input

 ```
 POST: /api/send_message
 	- http://127.0.0.1:5008/api/send_message
-Get the inputs from the user
+    - Get the inputs from the user
 ```

 {